 What you’ll need to climb Mount Fuji

-Take something light with a high calorific content.
-Calorie Mate or dried fruit snacks work well, but you can also take the opportunity to stuff your face with chocolate and claim it’s purely for survival (either in a low, comforting mumble to yourself, or yelled panickily at a companion).
+Take something light with high calorific content.
+Snack bars or dried fruit work well, but you can also take the opportunity to stuff your face with chocolate and claim it’s purely for survival (either in a low, comforting mumble to yourself, or yelled panickily at a companion).
 Jokes aside, you can also invest in energy gels, salt tablets, and your very own rice ball.

 Water, lots of it

 We repeat: lots of water.
-I idiotically only took 500ml and ended up getting a severe headache due to dehydration.
-Again, there will be a couple of places to pick up more on the way, but it’s up to ¥800 for a small bottle — as with snacks, the key is to find a balance between how much you’re willing to spend and how much you’re willing to carry.
+Take at least 2 litres of water with you to start.
+There will be a couple of places to pick up more on the way, although the price is around ¥500 to ¥800 for a small bottle — as with snacks, the key is to find a balance between how much you’re willing to spend and how much you’re willing to carry.
 But staying hydrated is the top priority.

 There are a couple of shops on the way up and a small restaurant at the summit (as well as the highest vending machine in Japan, possibly the world), but everything is at least twice the regular price, and it’s safer to have some of your own supplies just in case.

 If you’re not too sure about doing the hike on your own, a number of climbing tour packages are available through Willer Travel, a bus ticket and tour provider.